clshortfuse/materialdesignweb/components/core/button/README.md

 # Notes

 The click ripple aftereffect is centered when using keyboard or when using only CSS.
 Initializing the element with Javascript will ensure the ripple will spawn from the cursor position.

+Use of `HTMLElementButton` or `HTMLAnchorElement` is supported, but note that using interactive content descendents violates the HTML specifications.
+Therefore, some browsers may not apply interactive elements such as ripples or focus rings.